 “This country, this community, have a race problem.
 If we can be honest with ourselves for just a few minutes, it is apparent that the Lehigh Valley is segregated.
 White kids get better educational resources, they have more freedom, more resources.
 They are more likely to be the beneficiary of an inheritance from an affluent relative.
 They don’t get pulled over because a turn signal doesn’t function.
 They don’t get shot in the back at close range by a rogue police officer.

 The leadership in more and more businesses, more and more nonprofits, more and more government agencies has seen enough George Floyds and are leading the way in insisting that we as a people come together, work together, cry together and solve problems together.
 Hopefully, even celebrate together.

-“The Community Action Committee of the Lehigh Valley has worked with banks to improve access to capital, with Realtors to improve compliance with fair housing laws and is in the midst of a potentially ground-breaking process of developing a regional strategic plan on diversity, equity and inclusion.
+“The Community Action Lehigh Valley has worked with banks to improve access to capital, with Realtors to improve compliance with fair housing laws and is in the midst of a potentially ground-breaking process of developing a regional strategic plan on diversity, equity and inclusion.
 Racism in America, in the Lehigh Valley is not just the use of denigrating language (e.g., the so-called “N-word”).
 There are systems that are locked in that exclude and some are very effective.

 “This agency’s work on the Color Outside the Lines planning process has brought 870 people to participate in more than 70 group sessions.
 Apparently, getting the vast diversity in our communities to have productive dialogues designed to bring us together is some kind of threat to the president’s perspective on our world.
 I have seen enough that I am not surprised but I despair that his perspective is so grounded in bigotry.